 The analysis reveals three insights.
-First, real income gains from trade are not shared equally as nighttime light data and individual survey data reveal a negative relationship between trade exposure and welfare.
-Second, the gains from trade accumulate in ethnic groups in political power, providing suggestive evidence for elite capture.
-Third, this has negative consequences for individuals' satisfaction with democracy and trust in institutions, effectively undermining the democratic progress.
-This paper thus yields new insights on the distribution of the gains from trade and casts a shadow on trade policies' impact on regional development.
+First, gains in wealth are not equally shared: Nighttime light data and individual survey data reveal a negative relationship between trade exposure and wealth across the entire African continent.
+Second, wealth gains accumulate in ethnic groups in political power, providing evidence for elite capture.
+Third, this undermines the democratic process: Elite capture of wealth has negative consequences for individuals' satisfaction with democracy and trust in institutions.
+This paper thus yields new insights on the distribution of wealth gains and casts a shadow on trade policies' impact on development.

-The analysis unfolds in two parts: How trade flows impact individual welfare and estimating the impact of elite capture on social stability.
-Estimating the gains from trade requires addressing reversed-causality, as richer countries trade more, and omitted variable biases from government policies or infrastructure increasing trade.
-Focusing on regional development, I abstract from these concerns and control for confounding factors using country-by-year fixed effects.
-Instead, utilizing insights from the shift-share literature, I capture each groups' exposure to trade flows by aggregating realized bilateral exports to the country-of-origin level (shift) and interact this trade activity with each group's precolonial population (share).
-Country-by-year and country-by-ethnicity fixed effects then capture the average effect of increased trade activity and ethnic status in each country, respectively, isolating the variation from increased trade exposure of ethnic groups.
+The analysis unfolds in two parts.
+First, how are wealth gains distributed, and second, how does this affect social stability.
+There are two issues related to reversed causality and omitted variable bias that have to be addressed throughout the analysis.
+First, trade increases wealth, but richer countries also trade more.
+Second, government policies or infrastructure might influence trade and are often correlated with the ethnic group in power (Burgess et al., 2015).
+I thus utilize insights from the trade literature's study on the effects of china's accession to the WTO to obtain quasi-exogenous variation.
+Similar to Autor et al. (2013) I capture each groups' exposure to trade flows by aggregating realized bilateral exports to the country-of-origin level (shift) and interact this trade activity with each group's pre-colonial population (share).
+Country-by-year and country-by-ethnicity fixed effects then address these concerns by capturing the average effect of increased trade activity and ethnic status in each country, respectively, isolating how increased wealth is distributed among ethnic groups: If wealth gains are distributed proportional to size, this interaction term will equal to zero.

-Both nighttime light data (2012-2020) at the ethnic-group level and georeferenced data at the individual level from the Afrobarometer (1999-2018) reveal a significant negative relationship between trade exposure and regional economic development.
-A 10% increase in trade activity reduces nighttime luminosity by 37% and individual welfare by 10%.
-Groups in power, however, benefit from increased trade activity.
-Using data on the political status of ethnic groups, I argue that elite capture distorts and redirects the gains from trade, negatively affecting regional economic development in Africa.
+Both nighttime light data (2012-2020) at the ethnic-group level and georeferenced data at the individual level from the Afrobarometer (1999-2018) reveal a significant negative relationship between trade exposure and wealth gains.
+A 10% increase in economic activity reduces nighttime luminosity by 37% and individual wealth by 10%.
+Groups in power, however, benefit from increased economic activity.
+Using data on the political status of ethnic groups, I provide evidence that elite capture distorts and redirects wealth, hurting economic development in Africa .